Download Our Guide: 2022 Colorado Employment Laws & Regulations

-The Colorado Supreme Court recently ruled on a case under the Colorado Wage Claim Act (CWCA) that clarifies Colorado businesses will have to pay out vacation pay when an employee leaves.
-Learn what’s involved in paying out vacation pay and what steps you can take to update your policy and ensure you’re compliant with the CWCA to avoid the liability and potential penalties associated with this ruling.
+The Colorado Supreme Court ruled on a case under the Colorado Wage Claim Act (CWCA) that clarifies Colorado businesses will have to pay out vacation pay when an employee leaves.
+Learn what’s involved in paying out vacation pay and what steps you can take to update your vacation policy and ensure you’re compliant with the CWCA to avoid the liability and potential penalties associated with this ruling.

 The Colorado Wage Claim Act states that employees are entitled to “earned, vested, determinable, and unpaid [compensation] at the time of discharge.”
 Unpaid compensation under the CWCA includes vacation pay.
 Under federal and state law you are not required to provide paid vacation as a business owner — it is a voluntary benefit.
 But if you do, this creates an obligation you’ll want to prepare for.